Cisco Hardware Engineer Salary in Greater Los Angeles Area | $118K-$239K+ | Levels.fyi

 Hardware Engineer compensation in Greater Los Angeles Area at Cisco totals $178K per year for Grade 11.
-View the base salary, stock, and bonus breakdowns for Cisco's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Cisco's total compensation packages.
 Last updated: 10/1/2025

 Level Name